atakandll/Brick-Breaker-Clone/README.md

 <h1 align="center"> Brick Breaker Clone</h1>

 ## Overview
 This repository contains the source code for an enhanced version of the classic Brick Breaker game.
-Developed as a culminating project for `Masomo Gaming`'s internship program, this game adheres to principles of SOLID, KISS, YAGNI and utilizes Dependency Injection for a robust and maintainable codebase.
+Developed as a final week project for `Masomo Gaming`'s internship program in a 2.5 weeks.
+This game adheres to principles of SOLID, KISS, YAGNI and utilizes Dependency Injection for a robust and maintainable codebase.
 Inspired by the "Juice it or Lose it" talk by Martin Jonasson & Petri Purho ([Watch here](https://www.youtube.com/watch?v=Fy0aCDmgnxg)), this game aims to deliver a rich, dynamic experience through the addition of juiciness and tweening, enhancing the core gameplay with more engaging and satisfying interactions.

 ## Table of Contents
 1. [Overview](#overview)